radiantearth/stac-spec/extensions/storage/README.md

 | storage:tier_duration_range   | [string]  | 2 member array of Date and timestamp type describing the restrictions on access of assets.
 First index is the lowest durationed item, the second is the highest durationed item.
 If storage:archive_thumb is true than exclude thumbnails and other small overviews from calculation |
 | storage:archive_thumb         | bool      | Are thumbnails or other small data archived |
 | storage:archived              | bool      | a boolean descriptor for whether the data is "properly" archived according to whatever details the STAC service maintainer defines

+## Providers
+Currently this document is arranged to support object storage users of the following PaaS solutions:

+- Alibaba
+- AWS
+- Azure
+- Google Cloud Platform
+- IBM
+- Oracle

 ## Cloud Provider Storage Tiers